 High cholesterol is more likely to occur with certain diseases or if you have a family history of high cholesterol.

-There are different types of cholesterol, called LDL and HDL.
-LDL cholesterol is the 'bad' cholesterol that can block your
+There are different types of cholesterol, LDL (low-density lipoprotein) is the 'bad' cholesterol that can block your blood

-blood vessels.
-HDL cholesterol is the 'good' cholesterol that is thought to remove the 'bad' cholesterol from the blood vessels.
+vessels and HDL (high density lipoprotein) is the good cholesterol that is thought to remove 'bad' cholesterol from the blood

-When you have high levels of cholesterol it may 'stick' to the inside of your blood vessels instead of being carried to the
+When you have high levels of 'bad' cholesterol it may begin to 'stick' to the inside of your blood vessels instead of being

-parts of the body where it is needed.
-Over time, this can form hard areas (called plaques) on the walls of your blood vessels,
+carried to the parts of the body where it is needed.
+Over time, this can form hard areas (called plaques) on the walls of

-There is another type of fat called triglyceride.
+There is another type of blood fat called triglyceride.
 Triglycerides are an energy source for the body.
-However, as with cholesterol,
+However, high levels

 In some patients, Lorstat is used to treat high cholesterol and high triglycerides together.

 In most people, there are no symptoms of abnormal cholesterol or triglyceride levels.
 Your doctor can measure your levels

 Lorstat belongs to a group of medicines known as HMG-CoA reductase inhibitors (also known as "statins").
 The medicine works